replicant0wnz/replicant0wnz/README.md

 ### [ecr-template](../../../ecr-template)
 <img src="https://repository-images.githubusercontent.com/506043534/2a6e120c-bd26-4ea9-99f0-2e42431a47b4" width="200">

 Template for deploying Docker containers to Amazon Elastic Container Registry.
-It allows you to either deploy locally via the command line or by Github Actions.
+It allows you to either deploy locally via the command line or Github Actions.

 ---